NIFL to supply all clubs with defibrillators

-New defibrillators will be provided to 41 clubs within the NI Football League membership

-THE NI Football League can reveal that all member clubs will be provided with life-saving defibrillators ahead of the new season.
+THE NI Football League is to provide all member clubs with life-saving defibrillators ahead of the new season.

 Following the distressing events at Euro 2020 in Denmark, a risk assessment by the NIFL Board outlined a desire to protect all our clubs to potentially help save the life of someone experiencing a sudden cardiac arrest.